ay0408/Central-PM/README.md

 ・Considering situations where there are non-independent queries.

 ・Finding appropriate initial values and bounds when solving optimization problems.
 (Actually, 'Positive directional derivative for linesearch' situation often occurs, so the results in our experiments may not be truly optimal.
-We do not yet know how to deal with this, and this will be another important future issue.)
+In addition, errors regarding bounds constraints may occasionally occur.
+The primary aim of the experiments in this study was to broadly confirm the theory, so we ignored these warnings and errors; however, considering how to deal with them will be another important future issue if we aim for practical applications.)
+(In my personal opinion, the current CPM is still far too dull, and constructing even a slightly more amusing mechanism should come before "application".)

 ## Note